- I. Residential Life Office: Welcome and Expectations

 Jacksonville University provides students access to new-release movies via the JU Movie Channel.
 The channel is available online in any residential facility at movies.ju.edu.
 Movies are added monthly and students can help decide which movies are available by attending hall council meetings.
 For more information about the movie channel please contact email@example.com.

 For the convenience of students and JU personnel, Oak Hall, Williams Hall, and North Hall are equipped with passenger elevators.
 Use of the elevators is a privilege and students are expected to make use of them in a responsible, safe and respectful manner.
 In keeping with this expectation, tampering with the alarm, misuse or defacing of the elevators, or entering the elevator shaft is prohibited.
-Students found responsible for tampering with the alarm, misuse or defacing of the elevators, or entering the elevator shaft may be subject to disciplinary action and/or fines.
+Students found responsible for tampering with the alarm, misuse or defacing of the elevators, or entering the elevator shaft may be subject to disciplinary action and/or fees.
 Additionally, students who enable the entry of an unauthorized person into the elevator may be subject to disciplinary action.

 Note: Availability of the elevators may be limited on occasion in order to accommodate residents or guests with a disability, the moving of belongings, or for emergencies.